Graduate Certificate in Orthopaedic Musculoskeletal Physical Therapy (GCOMPT)

 Overview

-The UBC Graduate Certificate in Orthopaedic Musculoskeletal Physical Therapy (GCOMPT) is a 21-credit specialized program for experienced physical therapists who aim to advance their evidence-based knowledge and skills in orthopaedic manual and musculoskeletal physical therapy practice.
+The UBC Graduate Certificate in Orthopaedic Musculoskeletal Physical Therapy (GCOMP) is a 21-credit specialized program for experienced physical therapists who aim to advance their evidence-based knowledge and skills in orthopaedic manual and musculoskeletal physical therapy practice.
 The certificate is intended to be completed over a 2-year period of part-time study.

 By the end of this program, students will be able to provide advanced orthopaedic musculoskeletal physiotherapy assessment and treatment that will enhance their provision of effective, evidence-based treatment of musculoskeletal conditions.